 Gorgeous puffy Almond Flour Blueberry Muffins with crackly tops for a bakery-style muffin everyone will love!
 These healthy muffins are super easy to make in one bowl with simple ingredients and are on the table in under 30 minutes.
-They're low in sugar, pack a protein punch, and are naturally gluten free.
+They're low in sugar, pack over 5g protein each, and are naturally gluten free.
 My toddler gobbles these up for breakfast.
 Frozen blueberries work great here!

 Ok, these win the fave muffin on the blog award.
 How are they even real?!

-If you've had the pleasure of laying mouth on my Crazy Moist Blueberry Zucchini Muffins or Almond Flour Muffins with chocolate chunks, you know almond flour is the freaking dream.
+If you've had the pleasure of laying mouth on my Healthy Raspberry Muffins with almond flour or Almond Flour Muffins with chocolate chunks, you know almond flour is the freaking baking dream.

 It makes everything taste like cake!
 And a level of moistness like no other.